timothy-holmes/temp-guard/readme.md

 Project on hold.

-Unable to use wmi and flask simulataneously due to mutlithreading conflicts.
-Multithreading isn't in my wheelhouse just yet, but it's on the list.
-I believe concurrency is the future of computing.
-I did gain some experience writing unit tests and semi-integrated testing inlcuding component mocking, and had fun playing software developer with Brendan.
-For the time being, I'll find a pre-existing solution if I need a temperature monitor this summer ;)
+I discovered I'm unable to use wmi and flask simulataneously due to mutlithreading conflicts.
+At least, that's what I _think_.
+Multithreading isn't in my wheelhouse just yet (it's on the list - I believe concurrency is the future of computing).

+Skills and experience were gained in writing unit tests and semi-integrated testing inlcuding component mocking, and I had fun playing software developer with Brendan, handling merge requests, issue assignments etc. I'll find a pre-existing solution if I need a temperature monitor this summer.
+I'll leave this here for the time being.

 # TempWatch